laszukdawid/terminal-agent/Readme.md

 To use `agent` with Perplexity AI, you need to set `PERPLEXITY_KEY` env variable with your individual key, and then set the provider to `perplexity`.

-Setting `perplexity` provider with `llama-3.1-8b-instruct` model can be done via
+Setting `perplexity` provider with `llama-3.1-8b-instruct` model can be done with `task run:set:perplexity` or directly

 ```sh
 $ agent config set provider bedrock